 On February 5, 2014, Robin Johnson was convicted of first degree murder and sentenced to life without parole.

-Officer Francis was waked at Cooney Funeral Home located at 3918 West Irving Park Road and his funeral mass was held at St. Monica's Roman Catholic Church located at 5136 North Nottingham Avenue and was cremated on July 7, 2008.
+Officer Francis was waked at Cooney Funeral Home located at 3918 West Irving Park Road.
+His funeral mass was held at St. Monica’s Roman Catholic Church located at 5136 North Nottingham Avenue and was cremated on July 7, 2008.